 Tourism-related digital sales climbed by 10% in 2018 to $694 billion (eMarketer); travel applications are consistently in the top 10 most popular categories on the App Store.

-Must-Have Features for Creating a Travel App
+Must-Have Features for Developing Your Travel App

 Many functionalities can be found in a travel application.
 Furthermore, depending on the product type, this list will vary.
 We can, however, highlight a few of the most significant ones to pay attention to first.